icon-project/documentation/score/writing-score.md

 ```

-### Call a writable functions.
+### Call writable methods.

 The method of calling writable funcgtions should be `icx_sendTransaction`.

-The writable functions can change the states of the smart contract.
+The writable methods can change the states of the smart contract.
 So, the signature should be presented in the requests.

-The `to` is address of the smart contract, which has the writable functions.
+The `to` is address of the smart contract, which has the writable methods.

 The following example request is transfering 1 token to `hxef73db5d0ad02eb1fadb37d0041be96bfa56d4e6` from `hxe7af5fcfd8dfc67530a01a0e403882687528dfcb`.